PyGCL/PyGCL/README.md

 To use these evaluators, you first need to generate dataset splits by `get_split` (random split) or by `from_predefined_split` (according to preset splits).

-# 🌗Contribution
+# Contribution

 Feel free to open an [issue](issues/new) should you find anything unexpected or [create pull requests](pulls) to add your own work!
 We are motivated to continuously make PyGCL even better.

-# 🌔Citation
+# Citation

-Please cite [our paper](https://arxiv.org/abs/2109.01116) if you use this code in your own work:
+Please cite [our paper](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/hash/0e01938fc48a2cfb5f2217fbfb00722d-Abstract-round2.html) if you use this code in your work:

 ```
 @inproceedings{Zhu:2021tu,